btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 ### 5. Checking the balance of cards and topping them up

 In the same store that serves as the Bolt Card provider you will have a "**Boldcard Balance**" menu item on the left sidebar.
-The url will look like this https://btcpay.yourdomain.tld/boltcards/balance
+The URL will look like this https://btcpay.yourdomain.tld/boltcards/balance

 When you open that link on a mobile device with NFC support (such as Bitcoinize), you can use it to allow users to check their balance and also for topping their cards up with Sats, to do that, tap on the "**QR-Code icon**" after reading the balance of the card.